- Your documents. Mr. ... Tamerlan? How did you get here? Business? No, this is a regular check.

 - Out of the car!
 Alive!
-Cornwall's hand pulled the Smith & Wesson from the holster.
+Cornwall's hand pulled the Smith & Wesson out of its holster.

 The friendly expression disappeared.
 Sitting in a half-turn, the driver tried to shoot an obtrusive guard.
 He was only a split second late: a policeman shot him in the shaved nape.

-A simple denouement if the unexpected did not happen.
-The Smith & Wesson officer misfired ...
+A simple denouement, if the unexpected had not happened.
+Officer's Smith & Wesson misfired ...